GN-5/pingpong/README.md

-# pingpong
+# PingPong.py
 This repository contains a project I did as part of my Python Power Workshop.
 The workshop was simple, and contained basics of Python Programming.
+It contained the basics of python as a programming language, datatypes in python and most essentially data structures in python (dict, list, tuple, set etc).
+I used turtle for the UI and prepared a simple 2 player paddle game that can be controlled via keyboard inputs.